vmware-archive/photon-controller-cli/README.md

 which are owned by tenants.

-A resource ticket must specify the number of VMs that can be created as well as the total number of VMs.
+A resource ticket must specify the number of VMs that can be created as well as the total amount of RAM consumed by those VMs.
 It's possible to have user-defined resources as well.
 These are specified as comma-separated limits, and each limit is a set of three things: